LawandSpace/Law-Space-Website/_drafts/2023-07-11-first-annual-critical-legal-geography-conference.md

 [FULL](https://full.polito.it/) -- Future Urban Legacy Lab of the Polytechnic of Turin

-## PhD Workshop "Explorations in Critical Legal Geographies"
+## PhD Workshop “Explorations in Critical Legal Geographies”

 The workshop brings together 15 PhD students with a variety of backgrounds (legal, geographical, political, sociological, anthropological, urban studies, and so on), whose doctoral thesis speaks to critical legal-geographical debates.
 The workshop offers participants a forum to contribute to their research development in a cross/transdisciplinary manner and opportunity to create synergies across the legal-geographical spectrum.